eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 As specified in \[ISO/IEC 18013-5\] or \[SD-JWT VC\], each PID or attestation contains metadata indicating its technical validity period.
-Determining the length of the validity period is the responsibility of the PID Provider or the Attestation Provider; neither these standards, nor the ARF, nor the PID Rulebook specify anything about this.
+Determining the length of the technical validity period is the responsibility of the PID Provider or the Attestation Provider; neither these standards, nor the ARF, nor the PID Rulebook specify anything about this.
 The technical validity period chosen by the PID Provider or Attestation Provider will